-- A member of the Tribunal normally decides on each compensation case. - If you are unhappy with the decision, you can appeal it; - The appeal involves a new consideration of your claim by three members of the Tribunal at an appeal hearing to you which you will be invited to attend (your attendance is optional). - The hearing will not involve the member who made the original decision on your case. - We will hold the appeal hearing in private and in an informal manner - you will not need legal representation (although you can have if you so wish.
-Any cost will not be reimbursed by the scheme.) - The hearing will generally be held remotely i.e. by video conference, or in certain circumstances it will be held in person. - While the hearing is in private, please note that the decision of the Tribunal, duly redacted to remove personal data, may be made publicly available - Usually when awards are made, compensation is paid in a single payment.
+- A member of the Tribunal normally decides on each compensation case. - If you are unhappy with the decision, you can appeal it; - The appeal involves a new consideration of your claim by three members of the Tribunal at an appeal hearing to you which you will be invited to attend (your attendance is optional). - The hearing will not involve the member who made the original decision on your case. - We will hold the appeal hearing in private and in an informal manner - you will not need legal representation. - The hearing will generally be held remotely i.e. by video conference, or in certain circumstances it will be held in person. - While the hearing is in private, please note that the decision of the Tribunal, duly redacted to remove personal data, may be made publicly available. - Usually when awards are made, compensation is paid in a single payment.
 However, in certain cases, depending on the circumstances of the case, the Tribunal may make an initial payment and delay the final award until it becomes clearer what the long-term effect of an injury is likely to be.

-The EU Directive on Compensation to Crime Victims provides for cooperation between EU member states, so that victims can get compensation for crimes committed in another Member State.
+The EU Directive on Compensation to Crime Victims2 provides for cooperation between EU member states, so that victims can get compensation for crimes committed in another Member State.